[HISTORY: Adopted by the Common Council of the City of Nekoosa 2-9-1988 by Ord. No. 423. Amendments noted where applicable.]

-No equipment or supplies shall be purchased by any City official unless previously budgeted.
-Equipment and supplies which cost over $1,000 shall also be approved by the appropriate committee and the Council; however, emergency purchases, not to exceed $1,000, may be approved by the department head and the appropriate committee chairperson.
+Equipment and supplies which cost over $1,000 shall be approved by the appropriate committee and the Council; however, emergency purchases, not to exceed $5,000, may be approved by the department head, Mayor and the appropriate committee chairperson.

 [Amended 7-10-2012 by Ord.
 No. 566]

 Real estate taxes.
 Pursuant to § 74.11(2) and (5), Wis.
 Stats., real property taxes for the previous year shall be paid in full on or before January 31, or may be paid in semiannual payments, provided that the first semiannual payment is made on or before January 31.
 If the total real property tax is less than $100, it shall be paid in full on or before January 31.

 Personal property taxes; special assessments.
 There shall be no installment payments allowed on personal property taxes or special assessments.
 All taxes on personal property, except those on improvements on leased land, shall be paid in full on or before five working days after January 31.
 All special assessments shall be paid in full on or before January 31.